jeromelesaux/martine/README.md

  * .win or .scr sprite or screen files
  * .pal or .ink palette file (.ink will be generated if the -p option is set)
  * .txt ascii file with palettes values (firmware values and basic values), and screen byte values
+ *  c.txt ascii file with palettes values (firmware values and basic values), and screen byte values by column
  * .json json file with palettes values (firmware values and basic values), and screen byte values
  * .bas launch to test the screen load on classic .scr 17ko
  * _resized.png images files to ensure the resize action